Physics-guided curriculum learning for the identification of reaction-diffusion dynamics from partial observations: Introduction

 \section{Introduction}

 Many dynamical systems in physics, engineering, and biology are only partially observable in experiments \cite{daniele2013flame,loose2008minde,rathinam2021chemical}.
 Measurements often cover only a subset of state variables, while the unobserved components still interact nonlinearly with the measured ones.
-Under such partial state access, identifying governing parameters becomes intrinsically fragile, because multiple latent state trajectories can explain the same observations, making inference effectively ill-posed even when the model structure is largely known.
-A representative example is oscillation in bacteria Min system \cite{loose2008minde}, where membrane associated species are readily fluorescently labeled, yet cytosolic pools remain difficult to quantify.
+Under such partial state access, identifying governing parameters becomes intrinsically ill-conditioned, because multiple latent state trajectories can explain the same observations, making inference effectively ill-posed even when the model structure is largely known.
+A representative example is the bacterial Min system \cite{loose2008minde}, in which membrane-associated species are readily fluorescently labeled, whereas cytosolic pools remain difficult to quantify.
 These challenges have motivated a growing body of work on parameter identification and state reconstruction under partial state observations.